-In 2016, WACKER worked together with more than 40 international research institutes on three continents on some 44 research projects (2015: 40 research projects).
-Our collaborative efforts cover topics that include electricity storage and process simulation and development.
-In 2015, we cooperated with universities in Braunschweig, Munich and Münster on electricity storage projects.
+In 2018, WACKER’s roughly 45 research projects saw us collaborating with 40 international research institutes on three continents (2017: some 26 research projects with more than 20 research institutes).
+Our collaborative efforts cover topics that include electricity storage, process simulation and process development.

 Our WACKER ACADEMY locations serve as a platform for sharing industry-specific knowledge between customers, distributors and WACKER experts.
-The focus here is on providing training tailored to specific industries, such as the cosmetics, construction and paints sectors, for applications in our WACKER POLYMERS and WACKER SILICONES business divisions.
+The focus here is on providing training tailored to specific industries, such as the cosmetics, construction and paints sectors, for applications in our WACKER BIOSOLUTIONS, WACKER SILICONES and WACKER POLYMERS business divisions.
 The training centers’ proximity to our development and test laboratories promotes the sharing of ideas and enables participants to conduct practical on-site tests.
 We ensure our seminars remain state of the art through our work with our own internal application technology and research facilities, as well as with universities and institutes.

 Research for Sustainable Development